djbeenk/Portfolio_Project/README.md

-This repository is home to SQL queries.
+This repository is home to SQL queries and projects related to data analysis.